sovrynn/ecdo/README.md

 ## Contents

-Following are the main folders of the repo along with their purpose.
-There is bound to be some overlap but I have made the categories as discrete as possible.

 Major folders:
 - `0-FOUNDATION-THEORY`: A scientific breakdown and knowledge store for the ECDO thesis.
 - `1-EVIDENCE`: A monolithic folder for all potential evidence of past and future ECDO events.